helmutkemper/iotmaker.docker.builder/doc.md

 #### SetWaitString

-English: Defines a text to be searched for in the container's default output and forces it to wait for the container to be considered ready-to-use
+English: Defines a text to be searched for in the container's default output and forces it to wait for the container to be considered ready\-to\-use

 ```
 value: searched text